 I am an associate teaching professor in the department of Sociology.
-I also direct the Johns Hopkins Center for Educational Resources, the instructional innovation team on the Homewood campus.
+I also direct the Johns Hopkins Center for Teaching Excellence and Innovation, the instructional innovation team on the Homewood campus.
 This work includes overseeing educational research with a sociological perspective.

 I earned a Ph.D. in sociology from Johns Hopkins University.
 My dissertation explored the influence of social position and social networks on college faculty’s adoption of educational innovations.
 I also earned an M.Ed. from the University of Virginia and a B.S. in electrical engineering from Virginia Tech with a minor in sociology.

 NSF Innovation in Undergraduate STEM Education – developing and assessing a framework for disciplinary learning communities.